 You need to have specific permissions to create, modify and use code environments.
 If you do not have these permissions, contact your DSS administrator.

 Create a code environment¶

-Code environment identifiers must be globally unique to the DSS instance, so use a complete and descriptive identifier
+Code environment identifiers must be globally unique to the DSS instance, so you should use a complete and descriptive identifier.

 Given that compiling R packages from source takes time, it is advised to use Conda when available for code environment, and benefit from pre-compiled packages.

 You can manage the list of packages to install by clicking on the “Packages to install” tab.